SeunJegede/CBF_Retail_Analysis/README.md

 **Goal**: Identify high‑value customers using RFM (Recency, Frequency, Monetary) modelling and uncover patterns of retention per region to support targeted marketing and customer‑health reporting.

 **Data**: Public ecommerce datasets such as thelook_ecommerce.
-Containing primarily order, usrers and order items tables.
+Containing primarily order, users and order items tables.

 **Methodology**: Using Visual Studio Code and PostgreSQL to join orders and customer data.
 Calculate RFM scores for each customer to segment them into value tiers.
-Analyse retention trends across UK regions
+Analyse retention trends across UK regions.

 **Outcome**: A ranked list of high‑value customers based on RFM scoring.
 Clear insight into which regions show the strongest retention and which require intervention.
 A dashboard that monitors customer health, identifies churn risks, and guides targeted marketing strategies.

-**Ethics**: Use only publicly available or synthetic datasets to avoid exposing real customer information.
-Maintain transparency in modelling decisions to prevent biased customer segmentation.
+**Ethics**: Used only publicly available or synthetic datasets to avoid exposing real customer information.
+Maintained transparency in modelling decisions to prevent biased customer segmentation.

 **How to run the project**